-Conservation Voters of Idaho Action Fund (CVIAF) invested $225,000 to elect 10 conservation-minded city council members across the state of Idaho, and CVIAF’s endorsed Boise mayoral candidate, Lauren McLean, is entering a runoff.
+Conservation Voters of Idaho Action Fund (CVIAF) invested $225,000 to elect 10 conservation-minded city council members across the state of Idaho, and CVIAF’s endorsed Boise mayoral candidate, Lauren McLean, beat 16-year incumbent Dave Bieter in the December 3 runoff.
 CVIAF was active in seven Idaho communities and worked to elect their 14 endorsed candidates.
 Their campaigns utilized direct voter contact, persuasion mail, television advertisements and digital media in order to elect strong conservation champions into office and strengthen Idaho’s efforts to implement meaningful climate policies at every level of government and in every type of community.

 Montana [WON pro-conservation majority on Billings City Council]